jpconstantineau/ErgoTravel/3DPrintedCase/readme.md

 Ideally generated with OpenScad (to make the design open source using free tools - just like the PCB)

 Production Files to be stored in STL folder once completed so that people don't need to "compile" the design into a file that can be produced.

+Note: dxf files are for reference.
+The orientation of the 1U thumb switches are not right